-In February 2007, Tanabe Seiyaku Co., Ltd. and Mitsubishi Pharma Corporation announced that they had reached an agreement in principle on a proposed merger between the two firms.
-Based on a press release from Tanabe, the merger is scheduled to close on October 1, 2007.
-It is unclear at this time, what effect, if any, the merger will have on our agreements with Tanabe.
-There can be no guarantee that the successful merger of Tanabe and Mitsubishi will not have an adverse material effect on our agreements with Tanabe, which in turn could lead to a material adverse effect on our business, financial condition and results of operations.
+As mentioned above, in September 2007, Tanabe merged with Mitsubishi.
+There can be no guarantee that this merger of Tanabe and Mitsubishi will not have an adverse material effect on our agreements with Tanabe, which in turn could lead to a material adverse effect on our business, financial condition and results of operations.